AFixt/inclusivista-docs/README.md

 Image hotspots are interactive points on an image that display product details or info.

-To add an Image hotspot you can add multiple products on the same image.
+To manage, go to theme customization.

+* There, you can add a section, 'Tooltips'
+* Inside 'Tooltips' settings, you can add a main image and other settings
+* Inside the 'Tooltips' section there is 'Tooltip Title' Block where you can add the product to show when the tooltip is clicked.

+#### Accessibility

+In general, these are a difficult feature to get accessible for all users and, as a result, this isn't a feature we recommend using due to the inherent difficulties some people may have in finding them.

-Note: You should manage the color for the tooltip to ensure that it provides sufficient color contrast
+When creating the tooltips, be sure to manage the color for the tooltip to ensure that it provides sufficient color contrast.

 ![Alt](images/image-hotspots.jpg)